nuagenetworks/vspkdoc/_sources/v6/nusubnettemplate.rst.txt

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

-- ``enable_dhcpv4``: This value indicates whether IPv4 DHCP is enabled or not.
-This is applicable in case the subnet is DUALSTACK or IPv4

-- ``enable_dhcpv6``: This value indicates whether IPv6 DHCP is enabled or not.
-This is applicable in case the subnet is DUALSTACK or IPv6

 - ``encryption``: Determines whether or not IPSEC is enabled.
 Possible values are INHERITED, ENABLED, DISABLED, .

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level